The predators below are especially difficult to guard against – they're often sly wolves in sheep's clothing.

 • 10-year-old Joshua Bryant and his 77-year-old grandmother Lillian Martin were killed by an electrician who had performed work earlier in their home.
 His employer had never checked his extensive criminal record for predatory violence.

-Even big companies and employment agencies rarely conduct criminal background checks on their employees.
-Keep your valuables hidden and check for home security breaches after they leave, in case someone unlocked a window or door.
+Even big companies and employment agencies rarely conduct criminal background checks on their employees (it's expensive).
+Keep your valuables hidden and check for home security breaches after they leave, in case someone unlocked a window or door or tampered with an alarm.

 • Johnny Cerda operated a Freeport NY landscaping company, but also set up his clientele for violent robberies.
 He gave members of his robbery crew the names and addresses of his customers he believed had cash and jewelry.

-• Ruthell Williams hired Keith Land as a handyman for work on her Long Island home.
+• Ruthell Williams hired Keith Land as a handyman for work on her Long Island home in New York.
 Land burglarized and bashed in her head when Williams awoke and confronted him.
 She was unaware that Land was a violent career criminal with a lengthy prison record.
 It's a fact easily discovered by typing his name into the state's Corrections Department website.

 • Juan Stephan McCray entered the home of an 83-year-old woman and her 94-year-old husband, and beat the woman so badly that she underwent brain surgery.
-McCray, a paroled felon with a long record of violent crime, is married to a home health care worker caring for the elderly man, who had been incapacitated by a stroke.
+McCray, a paroled felon with a long record of violent crime, is married to a home health care worker caring for the elderly man, who had suffered a stroke.

 Thoroughly check out baby-sitters, nannies, gardeners, cleaners, AND their helpers - in short, anyone you allow into your home.
 Fugitives often apply for domestic jobs to avoid scrutiny.
 Check references with local police at his/her past addresses.
-Check a moving company's references with the Better Business Bureau at www.BBB.org (though most moving companies do NOT screen their employees) .
+Check a moving company's references with the Better Business Bureau (though most moving companies do NOT screen their employees).
 See Child Safety - Safeguarding for babysitter screening.

 There are many other criminals who aren't sex offenders – thus aren't on that list.
-Remember that more than 600,000 felons are released from prison each year – and don't forget all the other up-and-coming young predators who haven't been arrested yet.
+Remember that more than 600,000 felons are released from prison each year and two-thirds of them are arrested for new crimes within three years.
+And don't forget all the other up-and-coming young predators who haven't been arrested yet.

 Suspicious signs include excessive postage or wrapping, stains or odors (some explosives smell like almond or marzipan), is lopsided or lumpy, seems to contain a powdery substance, or marked as “Personal” or “Confidential.”
 Businesses usually don’t use handwritten labels.
 If you’re suspicious, do not touch it, open doors and windows (to minimize the effects of a blast), leave the vicinity and keep others out, then call the police.

-I'ves classified all home intrusions into five types so you can more easily understand home defense.
+I've classified all home intrusions into five types so you can more easily understand home defense (this page shows subtle variations of those types).
 To add to the familiar police terms of Break-In, Walk-In, and Push-In, I’ve created two new categories: Scam-In and Mug-In – as shown below:

 • Break-In: most homes are easy to invade.
 Learn what burglars hunt for.